 LEAP is open to students who have enrolled at Dromana College and are entering Year 7 in 2021.
 The students remain in the same class for two years.
 In Year 9 the LEAP students are able to choose and specialise in the areas of their interest, whilst still enjoying the challenges of the curriculum.
 In the junior years, the students will experience acceleration in the curriculum that caters to their needs.
 The LEAP students are also offered all the extra curriculum activities that Dromana College offers.
 These students participate in sport, camps, clubs and a range of pastoral programs with their peers.
 This encourages our LEAP students to be involved in the broader social aspects of school and encourages a number of leadership opportunities.

 LEAP is suitable for academically talented students who have a level of maturity and commitment.
 They need to be capable of learning independently and be able to work in group situations.
 It is expected that LEAP students and all Year 7 students will have a laptop.

-To qualify for this program, students must sit an exam on Thursday 24 August 2017.
-Based on these results, students will be offered a place in LEAP for 2018.
+Based on these results, students will be offered a place in LEAP for 2021.
 Places are limited and are based on academic merit.